kirillsemyonkin/ctf-grsu-new-year-2024/beginner/belarussian-cipher-139/README.md

 ---

-Although we are tasked to create a Morse code, the solution requires replacements of `1` and `0`.
+Although we are tasked to create a Morse code, the solution requires replacing them by `1` and `0`.

 Flag: